 - Planning and implementation of activities for a good work environment for employees and students

 Kamilla Stølen is Advisor for Research and Communication, and is employed in a 100 % position.
 Kamilla is responsible for the following tasks:

 - Assists in connection with publicity and media relations

 - Assistance in connection with conferences, seminars and other events

 - Assistance in connection with application for external funding

 - Other administrative duties

 Idunn Tandstad is Senior Executive Officer and works with master and doctoral education.
 She is employed in a 100 % position and is responsible for the following tasks:

 - Student guidance

-- Administration of education (recruitment, quality in studies and education, examination, study plans, internationalisation)
+- Administration of education at master level (recruitment, quality in studies and education, examination, study plans, internationalisation)